 This pamphlet is provided to you by the New York State Education Department (NYSED).
-The NYSED regulates the operation of non-publicly funded English as a Second Language schools.
+The NYSED regulates the operation of non- publicly funded English as a Second Language schools.
 (Appendix A)

-ADMISSIONS POLICY
+ADMISSIONS POLICIES

-All students who wish to study at The ESL School at NYFA (ESN) must possess a minimum of a high school diploma or equivalent.
+All students who wish to study at (ESN) must possess a minimum of a high school diploma or equivalent.
 Students are not required to submit documentation regarding their English proficiency, but must complete an English placement test upon admission, to be placed in the appropriate Level.